The world's tallest sunflower blooms in an Indiana backyard as a tribute to Ukraine

 FORT WAYNE, Ind.
-(AP) — When Alex Babich, 47, stood in his backyard in Fort Wayne, Indiana, craning his neck to look 35 feet into the sky, he wasn’t just staring at a sunflower.
-He was looking at his roots — and his future legacy.
+(AP) — When Ukrainian immigrant Alex Babich stands in his Indiana backyard craning his neck to look 35 feet into the sky, he isn’t just staring at a sunflower.
+He is looking at his roots — and his future legacy.

 The flower, nicknamed “Clover” and confirmed Wednesday by Guinness World Records as the tallest sunflower ever measured, stretches as high as a telephone pole.